Bsubs/cits4402-project/README.md

 **IMPORTANT:**
 - An interesting behaviour was noticed when running the application on PCs with low performance CPUs/GPUs.
 This would cause one of the targets to disappear from camera 11 which would cause the code the crash.
 If this is the case follow these steps:
+    - Click the `Perform Image Segmentation for all Cameras` and wait for the code to finish executing.
+(Do not skip this step)
-    - In the tab `Camera 11 Left` enter the following hyperparameters using the sliders provided:
+    - Navigate to the tab `Camera 11 Left` and enter the following hyperparameters using the sliders provided:
         - tminColor: 56
         - tdiffColor: 75
         - tminArea: 40